dr. S. (Simone) Datzberger

 1001 NC Amsterdam

 I am a Marie-Curie Research Fellow at the Department of Human Geography, Planning and International Development (GPIO).
-My present research project (see Democratization through Education) – which is generously funded by the European Commission (Horizon 2020 programme) – focuses on the role of education in increasing civil agency and voice in the sub-Saharan African context.
+My present research project (see Democratization through Education) – which is generously funded by the European Commission (Horizon 2020 programme) – focuses on the role of education in increasing civil agency and voice in the sub-Saharan African context (case study Uganda).
 Previously, I worked as a post-doctoral researcher (research associate) at the UNESCO Centre – Ulster University (School of Education), where I was part of a research consortium in partnership with UNICEF on Education and Peacebuilding.
 During that time, I acted as the lead researcher for the country case study on Uganda (see Peacebuilding and Education).

 I obtained my PhD from the London School of Economics and Political Science (2010–2014) in International Relations, where I also taught the courses ‘Democracy and Democratization’ and ‘International Organizations’.
 My thesis focused on the depoliticization of civil society during the peacebuilding and development process in Sierra Leone from 2007-13.